nacekoprivec/anomaly-detection/README.md

 * averages: Specifies additional features to be constructed.
 In this case averages of the last i values of a feature are calculated and included in the feature vector. (example: [[2, 3, 5], [2]] -> this means that the first feature gets addtitonal features: average over last 2 values, average over last 3 values and average over last 5 values and the second feature gets average over last 2 values),
 * periodic_averages: A list (for different features) of lists (for different periods) of lists of length 2 where the first element is the period and the seconf is a list of N-s (number of samples of this periodic sequence from which we will calculate average). (example: [[[5, [2, 3]], [2, [4, 5]]] -> in this example we have one feature with two periods ( 5 and 2).
 The first one contains 2 and 3 elements of the sequence and the second one 4 and 5),
 * shifts: Specifies additional features to be constructed.
 In this case shifted values of a feature are included in the feature vector. (example: [[1, 2, 3], [4, 5]] -> this means that the first feature gets addtitonal features: value shifted for 1, value shifted for 2 and value shifted for 3 and the second feature gets value shifted for 4 and value shifted for 5),
-* "time_features": Specifies additional features to be constructed.
+* time_features: Specifies additional features to be constructed.
 In this case the following features can be constructed: day of month, month of year, weekday, hour of day.
 Note that construction of these features requires unix timestamp format of timestamp.
 If that is not hte case pass an empty array as parameter for that field. (example: ["day", "month", "weekday", "hour"]).
+* time_average_shifts: A list with 2 elements, specifying the time (in seconds) and the number of time averages to construct. (example: [3, 3600] -> 3 shifts are created with 3600 second averages)
+* max_memory: this parameter is needed when using the time__average_shifts.
+Specifies how many latest samples of the time series are stored in memory. (example: 500)
 1. **Border check:** A simple component that checks if the ftr_vector falls within the specified interval and also gives warnings if it is close to the border.
 It requires the following arguments in the config file:
    * warning_stages: A list of floats from interval [0, 1] which represent different stages of warnings (values above 1 are over the border). (example: [0.7, 0.9]),
    * UL: Upper limit of the specified interval. (example: 4),